-\sparagraph{Motivation.} Interestingly, as shown in the same analysis~\cite{job}, cardinality underestimation is far more prevalent than overestimation in practice, and this tendency increases with the number of joins.
-Moreover, although both misestimations are problematic, we argue that underestimation is generally more dangerous.
-It tricks the optimizer to choose plans best for small data, such as preferring nested-loops joins over hash- or merge-joins, broadcast joins over shuffle joins, causing catastrophic plan choices and order-of-magnitude performance slowdown.
-Regarding resource management, underestimation risks runtime resource exhaustion, leading to out-of-memory errors or excessive disk spilling.
+\sparagraph{The Still Open Problem of Underestimation.} The prior focus on upper bounds is fundamentally misaligned with production reality: cardinality underestimation is far more prevalent than overestimation in practice~\cite{job}.
+When testing DuckDB v1.4, PostgreSQL18, and Fabric Data Warehouse (DW) on \textsc{JOBlight}~\cite{joblight} and \textsc{StackOverflow-CEB}~\cite{stats-ceb}\footnote{That is, \textsc{STATS-CEB} run on the 220 GB StackOverflow dump from \textsc{SQLStorm}~\cite{sqlstorm}.}, all three systems overwhelmingly underestimate result sizes (see Fig.~\ref{fig:cardinality-misestimation}).
+Moreover, although misestimation in both directions is problematic, underestimation is generally more dangerous.
+It tricks the optimizer into selecting fragile plans designed for small data, favoring nested-loops over hash joins or broadcast over shuffle joins, causing catastrophic plan regressions and order-of-magnitude slowdowns.
+At runtime, it risks resource starvation: out-of-memory errors and excessive disk spilling.